Let’s Talk 800-627-3917

 Decide on a Standard or Serpentine Method

-It’s best to choose the method before numbering racks.
-This allows you to lay out all the racks intuitively based on how employees move through the facility.
+Choose the method before numbering racks, so you can lay them out intuitively based on how employees move through the facility.
+Smaller, less complex warehouses can often use a standard method without issue.

-Smaller, less complex warehouses can often use a standard method without any issues.
-However, serpentine is likely the best choice if you plan to scale up your business or products within the next five years.
+Serpentine is likely the better choice if you plan to scale up your business or products within the next five years.

 Digitize Your Warehouse